Outwood Academy Ormesby: History

 The school was rated "Good" in 2017, but returned to "Inadequate" status in 2022.

 Outwood Grange

 In September 2015 Ormesby School joined Outwood Grange Academies Trust, and reopened as Outwood Academy Ormesby.

 Controversy

 Exclusions

-Outwood Academy Ormesby excluded 41% of its pupils on fixed-term exclusions in 2017–2018, the highest figure in the country, the second highest was nearby Outwood Academy Bishopsgarth who excluded 34%.
+The school excluded 41% of its pupils on fixed-term exclusions in 2017–2018, the highest figure in the country; the second highest was nearby Outwood Academy Bishopsgarth which excluded 34%.

-Over the last year the school has dropped its exclusion figures in line with other local secondary schools.